256luis/octo/README.md

 - Rust-like tagged unions
 - If-expressions and switch-expressions

 P.S.
 Octo is in the early stages of development.
-The parser isn't even done yet.
+The parser isn't even done yet